dshawul/NebulaSEM/README.md

 This is a popular test case for numerical weather prediction models that solve the Euler equations using explicit time-stepping unlike other CFD applications that often use implicit solvers.
-Moreover this test cases uses Discontinous Galerkin method (spectral-element version) on hexahedral grids.
+Moreover this test cases uses Discontinous Galerkin method (spectral-element version) on hexahedral grids, and adaptive mesh refinement.
 Thanks to my postdoc supervisor Francis X. Giraldo, from whom I learned this stuff!

-A thermal bubble (of gaussian distribution) rises up due to bouyancy, while deforming on the way, and collides with the top boundary.
+A thermal bubble of gaussian distribution rises up due to bouyancy, while deforming on the way, and collides with the top boundary.

 <p align="center">